Flenji/traffic_light_optimization/README.md

-# New approaches on traffic lights optimization using Reinforcement Learning Agents
+# New approaches on traffic lights optimization using Reinforcement Learning
 This is the repository containing the scripts and files related to the research portraied by the paper "".

 ## Table of Contents